kshraddha1413/BasicDefination/README.md

 It offers annotation-based spring application

 Eases dependency management
+Advantages:

 It includes Embedded Servlet Container
+3)so reduces development time
+4)Increases Productivity
+5)Easy to understand and developed spring application

+Advantages

+Spring Boot offers the following advantages to its developers −

+Easy to understand and develop spring applications Increases productivity
+Reduces the development time

 How does it work?
 Spring Boot automatically configures your application based on the dependencies you have added to the project by using @EnableAutoConfiguration annotation.
 For example, if MySQL database is on your classpath, but you have not configured any database connection, then Spring Boot auto-configures an in-memory database.